Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Method

-Let $X$ denotes the training datasets, $Y$ denotes the annotations, and $f$ represents the objective function.
-To facilitate better understanding, we present the disentanglement-stage of DR-MGF by focusing on a case study of one network layer.
-Denoting the filter group of one neural layer as $w\in R^{m\times n \times s\times s}$, where $m, n$ are the number of output neurons and input neurons respectively, $s$ is the size of filters.
-The topology structure is shown in Fig.\ref{connection}, and the thickness of line is consistent with the magnitude value of the filter.
-The magnitude of the filter is a reliable measure to quantify filter importance to the MONs\cite{meng2020pruning,hoefler2021sparsity,frankle2018lottery}.
-However, due to the entanglement among tasks, the magnitudes of filters are shared by all tasks.
-To evaluate importances of filters to different tasks when conducting training, DR-MGF combines task-importance variables: $\{\nu_{k}\}_{k\in[1,K]}$ with the normalized filters in a weight normalization manner.
-As a result, each task is able to be optimized while learning itself inference structure without entanglement.
-Then, the forward inference of the $k$-th output branch are formulated as:
+Let $\mathcal{X}$ denote the training dataset, $\mathcal{Y}$ denote the annotations, and $f$ represent the objective function.
+To facilitate better understanding, we illustrate the disentanglement stage by focusing on a case study of one network layer.
+Denoting the filter group of this layer as $w\in \mathbb{R}^{m\times n \times s\times s}$, where $m$ and $n$ represent the numbers of output and input neurons, respectively, and $s$ is the size of filters.
+The topology structure is shown in Fig. \ref{connection}, with the thickness of the lines indicating the magnitude value of the filter.
+To evaluate the importance of filters to different tasks during training, DR-MGF combines task-specific importance variables $\{\nu_{k}\}_{k\in[1,K]}$ with the normalized filters using weight normalization.
+As a result, each task can be optimized while learning its own inference structure without entanglement.
+The forward inference of the $k$-th output branch is formulated as Eq. (\ref{WN}):

-where $k$ means the task index, and "$\Phi$" stands for certain type of operation in a neural network, e.g. convolution.
-The normalization operation $\frac{w}{\|w\|}$ is conducted across the $s\times s$ coordinate systems like what the weight normalization\cite{salimans2016weight} does.
-At the end of the training, $\{\nu_{k}\}_{k\in[1,K]}$ actually shapes task-preferred inference sub-structures(see Fig.\ref{visualization substructure}).
+where $k$ means the task index, "$\Phi$" stands for a specific type of operation such as convolution.
+The normalization operation $\frac{w}{\|w\|}$ is conducted across the $s\times s$ coordinate systems.
+At the end of the training, $\{\nu_{k}\}_{k\in[1,K]}$ can actually shape task-preferred inference sub-structures (see Fig. \ref{pruning}(b)).

-To enhance the sparsity of the task-preferred inference sub-structures, we incorporate a lateral normalization operation on $\nu_{k}$ across different channels and also calculate the weight-decay loss at the same time.
+To enhance the sparsity of task-preferred inference sub-structures, we incorporate a lateral normalization operation on $\nu_{k}$ across different channels and calculate the weight-decay loss at the same time.
 The computational equations are given by:

-Then, the final inference and optimization of the $k$-th task is formed as:
+Then, the optimization of the $k$-th task is formulated as Eq. (\ref{disentangleeq}):